Dubai Diaries – Exploring Dubai

 As you walk by the lake, you see lots of speedboats, and large party cruises enjoying themselves with loud music being played.
-Providing you with a lively atmosphere around the Bluewaters island.
+Provide you with a lively atmosphere around the Bluewaters island.
 On the other side there is a beach, where you can relax and enjoy some activities or food whilst soaking in the sun.

 My final destination was a quick visit around ‘Atlantis’ before it turned dusk and time to pack my bags and head back to London.
 Hence, I just walked around the mall, and spotted the aquarium, which I’ve seen many times on Dubai’s Instagram pages.

 However, as I went to the Dubai Mall aquarium with time restrictions, I did not bother and went exploring further ahead instead, where I spotted plenty of shops and games area.
 Outside the game area, I got to see people surfing at one of the water parks in Dubai.
-It looked fun to watch as people were slipping and showing up doing all sorts on their surfboard.
+It looked fun to watch as people were slipping and showing up to do all sorts on their surfboard.

-Once I watched and captured some bits of that, I went back outside and noticed a Nasimi beach, that looked pretty lively as people were dancing around to good live music with DJ playing all kinds of music.
+Once I watched and captured some bits of that, I went back outside and noticed a Nasimi beach, that looked pretty lively as people were dancing around to good live music with DJs playing all kinds of music.
 From there on, it was time to say goodbye to Dubai and have one last meal at Slider Station before heading back to the hotel, grabbing my bags and then heading off to the airport.

 I was completely shattered after such an overwhelming day visiting so many places.
-However, I well and truly loved my experience travelling abroad alone for the first time was amazing.
+However, I well and truly loved my experience travelling abroad alone for the first time.
+It was amazing.
 Dubai is a place you can visit over and over again as there is so much to see and do, you could never get bored.
 The only concern would be the expense as it’s not cheap at all.